AI Anime Style Mixed With Realism: 6 Causes, 6 Fixes

 Prevention

-• Maintain a personal list of 5-10 specific anime style anchors (artists / studios / decades) you know give clean results on each model you use
+• Keep a personal list of 5-10 specific anime anchors (artists, studios, decades) you know give clean results on each model you use.

-• Save a “no realism” prompt template per model — never start from scratch
+• Save a “no realism” prompt template per model, with the correct tag dialect baked in, and start from it instead of from scratch.

-• For SD-family, keep a fixed negative prompt block for photoreal blockers and load it as a preset
+• For SD-family, keep a fixed photoreal-blocker negative prompt as a loadable preset.

 Tags: #Image generation #Debug #Troubleshooting #Anime